programmarchy/directus-extension-copilot/README.md

   - Would allow the AI to explore more endpoints, and possibly even perform POST and PATCH operations!
   - Support Llama and other LLMs, especially self-hosted ones.
   - Allow users to fine-tune the LLM parameters, like temperature and which model.
+  - Remove the dependency on langchain in favor of something simpler, more lightweight.

 ## Screenshots